theusdmatos/binPacking/README.md

 Genetic Algorithm

-IDE used: Visual Studio Code
+IDE used: Eclipse

-Distro used: macOS
+Distro used: Arch Linux - KDE